boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/select_commit.png

 The layer will be changed locally to revert all changes introduced by the selected commit.
-To transfer this reversion changes, you need to use :menuselection:`GeoGig --> Sync layer to branch` from the layer context menu in Layer Panel.
+To transfer this reverted changes to the repo, you need to use :menuselection:`GeoGig --> Sync layer to branch` from the layer context menu in Layer Panel.
 A :guilabel:`Syncronize layer to repository branch` dialog shows up having the message already set.
 Click :guilabel:`OK` to proceed.